magnumpv/subfinder/README.md

 # 🔎Searching

 1. Get **IMDb ID** from **TMDB**
-2. Use title search if the IMDb ID is unavailable or no matching page is found.
+2. Use title search if **IMDb ID** is not available or invalid.

 ### Tags
 - **language**: Language filter (Currently available values: `fr`, `it`, `es`, `zh`, `de`, `ru`, `ja`, `tr`, `en`)
 - **s**: Season filter
 - **e**: Episode filter

-> [!NOTE]
+> [!WARNING]
-> The year is treated as a tag even if it’s not in tag form (e.g., "avatar 2026"), and is used in the search fields of the added sites and TMDB.
+> The year is treated as a tag even if it’s not in tag form (e.g., "avatar 2026") and is used when searching on added sites and **TMDB**.
 For more accurate results, try searching with the year.

 # 🥏Saving
-Saves subtitles in the video folder using the video filename for compatibility with Plex and Jellyfin.
+Saves subtitles in the same folder as the video using its filename for **Plex** and **Jellyfin** compatibility.

 ### Example
 ```text